Info for students

 HWS continues to support CSUMB students from a distance through TeleMental Health, TeleMedicine, and Zoom/calls/emails.

 - Mental health support: Call the Personal Growth and Counseling Center (PGCC) at 831-582-3969 to inquire about a brief counseling screening appointment.
-After hours support available by calling the same PGCC number.
+After-hours support is available by calling the same PGCC number.

 - Need medical attention: Call the Campus Health Center (CHC) at 831-582-3965 with any health-related questions.
 Students can now make a Tele-medicine appointment through the CHC’s online scheduling system.